Implicit bias training: Criticisms

-The implicit bias test isn't actually correlated with biased behavior against the groups the person is supposedly biased against:
+Individuals' scores on the implicit bias test have not been found to correlate with the degree of bias shown in their behavior towards particular groups.

 Interventions to reduce implicit bias did not result in actual changes in behavior:

 Another meta-analysis has since been published in 2019, reviewing 492 previous studies.
 It found that: "Our findings suggest that changes in implicit measures are possible, but those changes do not necessarily translate into changes in explicit measures or behavior."